 - Our custom version of EmonESP and the ATM90E32 Arduino library

 - ESPHome.
 Details on integration with Home Assistant are located here.

-- Note that currently ESPHome cannot support more than 3 add-on boards (with each phase having a current and power sensor) on one ESP32.
-If you need more than 3 add-on boards to work with 1 ESP32, they must be configured to output power only, otherwise the ESP32 will run out of stack space and crash.
+- Note: Currently ESPHome cannot support more than 3 add-on boards (with each phase having a current and power sensor) on one ESP32.
+If you need more than 3 add-on boards to work with 1 ESP32, they must be configured to output power only, otherwise the ESP32 will run out of stack space and fail to boot.

 - Libraries for CircuitPython & MicroPython